ashwagzabani/Project-Managment/README.md

 - Node

 ## API Endpoints
+These are some of the EndPoints we used in this project

 | #  |  Action  |  Method |  URL  |  Description  |
 | :------------ | :------------ | :------------ | :------------ | :------------ |